Preclinical CRO Infection Models

 A broad range of clinically relevant Gram-positive and Gram-negative species can be used in both proof-of-concept PD models and in specialized translational human disease models, all of which can be adapted to run with strains of your choice.

-We also offer early screening of your anti-infective via our Galleria mellonella model to provide information on compound toxicity and efficacy and help design optimal dosing regimens, including the assessment of combination therapies, prior to use in murine models of infectious disease.
+We also offer early screening of your infection compound via our Galleria mellonella model to provide information on compound toxicity and efficacy and help design optimal dosing regimens, including the assessment of combination therapies, prior to use in murine models of infectious disease.

 Our bacterial infection models include: